krisarmstrong/seed/docs/internal/HEALTHCARE_MARKET_STRATEGY.md

 ### Objection: "We already have a vulnerability scanner (Tenable/Rapid7)"

-**Response:** "That's great - LuminetIQ complements your existing scanner by adding:
+**Response:** "That's great - The Seed complements your existing scanner by adding:

 1. **Contextual risk scoring** - not all CVEs matter equally in healthcare
 2. **Medical device classification** - automatically identify medical IoT